ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     Remove the annihilation of particles on the same determinant step.

+**REGENDIAGHELS**
+    Default .false.
+    This is a parallel FCIMC option, which means that the diagonal hamiltonian matrix element for each particle is calculated on the fly, rather than stored with the particle.
+This will free up more memory, but will probably lead to slightly slower calculations.

 **REGENEXCITGENS**
     This option will regenerate the excitation generator for each particle, every time a new random excitation is wanted.
 This is MUCH slower for the same number of particles